matthew-a-thomas/me/_posts/2021-09-16-async-await-csharp-rust.md

 ---
-title: Async and await in C# vs Rust
+title: Async and Await in C# vs Rust
 description: Why Rust futures are better because they are polled
 category: programming
 ---